 “I run into people all the time who say, ‘What is going on with these boards?’”
 Blanchard said.
 “I think the political parties have really let down the universities by letting special interests hijack their nomination process.
 It’s time to move into the future with something positive.”

 Engler, who served as MSU’s interim president during the fallout from the Nassar scandal, was spotted Wednesday speaking with lawmakers for some time on the House floor.
-Engler did not immediately respond to a request seeking comment.

-The lawmakers are hoping the proposal, backed by the former governors, would make the Aug.
+The lawmakers are hoping the proposal backed by the former governors would make the Aug.
 4 ballot, which would require an extremely tight turnaround to rally support for the proposal in the state Legislature.

 Voters Not Insiders is aiming to get the issue on the November general election ballot, giving the Legislature until Sept.
 4 to put the proposal up for a statewide vote.